wreckslouie/ascep-frontend/readme.txt

 - Set new menu as Primary Menu

 page-home.php
-Change corresponding Page IDs for Mission and Latest Pages Change shortcodes corresponding the team  shortcodes
+Change corresponding Page IDs for Mission, Faculty and staff and Latest Pages Change shortcodes corresponding the team  shortcodes

 header.php
 Change metaslider ID based on Meta slider setup

+Choose R.Slides for Meta Slider

+Edit Footer in Appearance > Customize > Sparkling Options Edit Footer Widgets in Widgets
+ - First widget is meta slider
+ - Second widget is text
+ - 3rd Widget is menu

 /*========= About Theme =========*/